stickhandle/candy-11ty/src/site/about.md

 headTitlePost: "| Candy"
 date: 2019-03-17
 layout: layouts/page.njk
 metaDescription: "Candy is a quick-start scaffold for building sites.
-It's Eleventy with sugar on top."
+It's Eleventy with sugar on top!"
 ---

 I'm Werner Siemens [<i class="fab fa-linkedin"></i>](https://www.linkedin.com/in/wernersiemens/).
 Dad, husband, developer and self-proclaimed beer expert.
 I put <span class="candy-logo">Candy</span> together as a learning experiment.
 I wanted to push out a few small websites but didn't want the hassle of managing servers ^[Something like a WordPress install on a VPS just felt too much like work.].
 This led me to check out static site generators.
 I looked at a bunch of SSGs ^[I fooled around into Gatsby, Nextein, Lektor, Hugo, JBake, and Zola (né Gutenberg).] and settled on [Eleventy](https://www.11ty.io).
 It just made the most sense to me.
 YMMV.